With any rental property, some type of damage is inevitable when you rent it out to a tenant. However, not all damage is alike.

 Defining Terms

-To begin, ‘normal’ or ‘reasonable wear and tear’ in rental properties is the expected deterioration of a rental unit after several years.
+To begin, ‘normal’ or ‘reasonable wear and tear’ in rental properties is the expected deterioration of a rental property after several years.
 It is caused by tenants living in a rental unit.
-The longer the tenancy, the more wear and tear you can expect.
+The longer the tenancy, the more ordinary wear and tear you can expect.

 As a landlord, it is your duty to fix normal wear and tear.
-However, if the damage is caused by a tenant’s negligence or abuse, you can hold them liable and pull from their security deposits.
+However, if the damage is caused by negligence or abuse from a tenant, you can hold them liable and pull from their security deposits.

 Examples of Wear and Tear

 In most cases, it is easy to determine what constitutes normal wear and tear.
-Here are some examples of inevitable property wear and tear:
+Here are some inevitable property wear and tear:

 Examples of Excessive Property Damage